jackbittiner/Viagogogogogo/README.md

 constructor called gridmap that decides the size of the world, and creates all the possible coordinates in the world.
 If you pass it larger numbers as parameters, then a larger world will be created.

+## What Next?

+I feel I might have spread myself a little thin on this tech testing as I decided to do both front and back-end.
+If I had more time these are the further things that I would work on.

+__User Input__: There is nothing stopping the user from putting in a a non-numeric value in the input fields.
+There is also no restrictions from them putting in a number that is larger than the confounds of the grid.
+To address this I would raise errors on the backend if the user's coordinates surpassed the coordinates of the grid.
+Then I would probably stop it in the front by having the user select a coordinate from a list rather than inputting a value.

+__Adding More Events__: The code fulfils the purpose of the test.
+It generates random event data.
+But it would be nice to add more events if needed.

+__Design__: I tend to always focus on the backend of a project first, and then make it look pretty afterwards.
+If I had more time I would design the page more and give it some pizzazz that it desperately needs.